thorenscientific/documentation/docs/university/active_learning/efficiency_power_loss/index.rst

 |lt3080_2w5_temp_rise_sch.png|

-<WRAP centeralign> Figure 4.
-Electrical model of thermal resistance, 2.5W dissipation. </WRAP>
+Figure 4.
+Electrical model of thermal resistance, 2.5W dissipation.

 That doesn't sound like a very high performance part, and the datasheet clearly says the part is capable of delivering 1.1A of current.
 So what is going on, given the Θ\ :sub:`JA` of 40°C/W?
 Here is the key point about datasheet Θ\ :sub:`JA` numbers: